 Data enrichment can vastly improve any lead qualification method.
 In essence, data enrichment adds missing data and amends potentially incorrect data so that you have an up-to-date and informative contact database.
 Having access to an exhaustive range of data points will help you develop a deeper understanding of the companies your leads work for, and let you qualify leads automatically by going through a series of data points.

 Take this example: A lead is entered into your contact database with nothing but a first name, last name, and an email address.
 That's not a whole lot of information to use when qualifying a lead!
 With a data enrichment process in place, a sales intelligence tool would be able to link that lead to a company by, for example, matching an email address domain to a company.
 This would then give you access to company data points, such as revenue, employee count, industry, website technologies, you name it.
 Once that’s done, you'll have access to a comprehensive profile on that lead, and you’d be able to accurately qualify them.
 On top of that, instead of having to go through a list of basic questions on your first call with the lead, you'll be able to get off on the right foot and have a fruitful and mutually beneficial first interaction.

 It’s not about knowing the most, it’s about knowing the right information.

-Bottom line: using Vainu’s insights and open data enables you to stock your pipeline with pre-qualified leads, letting you know which companies to reach out to and which to drop.
+By tapping into company information and actionable insights, your lead qualification process will run on autopilot.
+Vainu uses a web-indexing technology to collect information on over 100 million companies globally, pairing and matching that information to the company profiles that exist in our robust company database.
+Using Vainu’s insights and open data enables you to stock your pipeline with pre-qualified leads, letting you know which companies to reach out to and which to drop.